MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 A few days ago, I had an argument with fellow students about whether the statement *“The Eiffel Tower is in Paris”* is subjective or not.
 Most of them said it was an objective sentence, while I argued that it has subjective characteristics.
 Unfortunately, I wasn’t really able to convince them; partly because my argument was rather unstructured, even though I still believe it holds.

-I want to take the opportunity in this article to explain why this statement and other statements that at first glance appear entirely objective—actually contain elements of subjectivity.
+I want to take the opportunity in this article to explain why this statement and other statements that at first glance appear entirely objective, actually contain elements of subjectivity.
 More broadly, the central thesis of this article is:

-> *Dasein*, i.e., human existence—this special form of subjectivity—is a necessary condition for all meaning and purpose.
+> *Dasein*, i.e., human existence, this special form of subjectivity, is a necessary condition for all meaning and purpose.
 Meaning and purpose do not make sense in a context devoid of *Dasein*; *Dasein* precedes them.

 Before I begin the actual argument, I want to clarify that I do **not** think the statement *“The Eiffel Tower is in Paris”* is purely subjective.
 On the contrary, I would say that it is **mostly** objective.
 What I’m arguing is simply that it is **not purely** objective, and that there is some inherent subjectivity embedded in it.
 Even if you already agree with that point, I believe the broader argument I make here is still interesting and worth considering.